LEE5J/vad_preprocess/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is non commercial License.